 Tag Along Rights

-Tag Along Rights are also known as 'co-sale rights' and are the inverse of Drag Along Rights.
-It is aimed to provide benefits to the minority shareholders.
-Hence, when majority shareholders sell their shares, a Tag Along Right will enable the minority shareholders to participate in the sale at the same price and conditions for their shares as the majority shareholders.
-The minority shareholder then 'tags along’ with the majority shareholders in the sale.
+Tag Along Rights are also known as ‘co-sale rights’, and they balance the Drag Along Rights.
+In the event of majority shareholders selling their shares, Tag Along Rights enable the minority shareholders to participate in the sale at the same terms and conditions as the majority shareholders.
+This clause creates a contractual obligation on the company to protect the stake of minority shareholders.